 Living in Estonia as an expat is not difficult – especially within the larger towns, where English is widely spoken.
 Many expats make connections within the expat community first, before getting to know local friends through their neighborhood, work and social interests.
 Many nationalities are represented in the expat community, and it is increasingly easy to find international products and cuisine provided by passionate expats who have opened bistros, cafes, bars and restaurants.

 Despite being small, the community is vibrant and there are several different groups and ways to meet people from the expat community.

 The expat groups and associations that are active in Estonia are constantly developing, so the best place to start to get an up to date picture is with an Internet search.
 There are several active Facebook groups, such as Expats in Tallinn/Estonia, which cater to the expat community, sharing ideas, advice and contact details.
 Additionally, InterNations operates a Tallinn group, with regular meetings attracting a young crowd, and an active social media presence.
 InterNations also operates various special interest groups.

 Consider attending an international Chamber of Commerce event, either with a friend who is a member, or as a corporate partner – these events, which range from the purely social to debates, discussions and high profile speakers – are a great way of networking with the expat and local business community.

-If you’re in Tallinn to work for one of the many technology companies and startups, there are specific events from social meetings to hackathons, targeted at different areas of tech business and general networking, arranged through interest groups and organizations such as Garage 48.
+If you’re in Tallinn to work for one of the many technology companies and startups, there are specific events from social meetings to hackathons, targeted at different areas of tech business and general networking, arranged through interest groups and organisations such as Garage48.
 This is an area that is developing rapidly so starting with an Internet search is the best way to find current information.